raspberrypilearning/raspberry-pi-command/en/step_3.md

 Giving the file the extension `.sh` tells Geany that you will be writing a shell script.
 This means that Geany can highlight the text in different colours, and knows how to run your script.

 The ampersand `&` at the end of the line says that you want to be able to type more commands while Geany is still running.
-We say that Geany is running in the background.
+We say that Geany is "running in the background".

 ![Geany window](images/Geany.png)